 Incorporating a business limits the liability of the company’s founders.
 This means that a person can’t be held responsible for a company’s debt.
 However, this protection has exceptions.
 Banks will often ask for a personal guarantee on a loan, which makes the guarantor liable for the debt.

-Poor use of company credit cards can also cause trouble, because they’re usually tied to the business owner’s personal credit.
+Poor use of company credit cards can also cause trouble because they’re usually tied to the business owner’s personal credit.

 The bottom line is that people can find themselves liable for business debt.
 In particular, relying on amicable arrangements between family and friends when running a small business can easily result in particularly difficult debt management issues, especially in precarious and uncertain times.

-Debt and marriage
+Debt and Marriage

-First off, you’re never responsible for debt you haven’t signed for yourself.
+First off, you’re never responsible for the debt you haven’t signed for yourself.
 Getting married doesn’t make you responsible for any debts your partner had prior to the union and any debts they incur after marriage will be theirs to deal with, unless you also sign for it.

 However, it’s common practice to have spouses act as co-signers or guarantors of each other’s debts, in which case you will be responsible for any money owed.
 These joint debts are often sizeable.